arush-gupta/arush-gupta.github.io/_pages/pastinterests.md

   - Explored quantum computing applications, such as simulating high-temperature superconductors and optimizing chemical processes like the Haber-Bosch reaction.

 - **Quantum Computing to Cognitive Science**
-  - Investigated the brain as a quantum computer, merging interests in quantum computing and cognitive science to explore decision-making, learning, and consciousness.
+  - Explored the idea of the brain as a quantum computer (Fisher, M.P., 2017.
+Are we quantum computers, or merely clever robots.
+International Journal of Modern Physics B, 31(7), p.1743001.), merging interests in quantum computing and cognitive science to explore decision-making, learning, and consciousness.

 - **Psychology and Cognitive Science**
   - Deepened interest in psychological theories of motivation, learning, and autonomy, integrating these insights with quantum information to develop adaptive, autonomous systems.